mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/sap-integration.md

 ![](attachments/rest-to-non-sap.png)

-## 4 How Does Mendix Support Extending Cloud Services like SAP SuccessFactors and SAP Hybris?
+## 4 How Does Mendix Support Extending Cloud Services like SAP SuccessFactors & SAP Hybris?

 Cloud solutions like SAP SuccessFactors, SAP Hybris, SAP Concur, and SAP Ariba are all enabled with OData support.
 Using the Mendix [SAP OData Connector](https://appstore.home.mendix.com/link/app/74525/), Mendix applications can also integrate with these SAP Cloud Platform solutions.
 This integration also includes support for principle propagation.